 Aquatic Doctors cost per acre of granular triclopyr (used in Douglas) is \$560 an acre, per treatment.
 In 2018, when Kaiser & Associates performed their study, the recommended treatment areas were estimated between 17 and 20 acres.
-Using 20 acres as a high estimate, and applying the 5% discount, the cost for treating 20 acres would be \$21,375 (two treatments over the season) plus our share of the permit.
+Using 20 acres as a high estimate, and applying the 5% discount, the cost for treating 20 acres would be \$21,375 (two treatments over the season).